 2. Submit a non-refundable $100 supplemental application fee, which is only applicable for the annual application cycle in which it is submitted.
 The supplemental application fee may be paid online, by check, or over the phone at (407) 303-1631.

-3. Submit a current, unencumbered license to practice as a professional registered nurse (RN) and/or an advanced registered nurse practitioner (ARNP) issued through one of the states of the United States or its territories or protectorates.
-If that RN and/or ARNP license is not issued through Florida, the applicant must be eligible for Florida licensure at the time of application.
+3. Submit a current, unencumbered license to practice as a professional registered nurse (RN) and/or an advanced practice registered nurse (APRN) issued through one of the states of the United States or its territories or protectorates.
+If that RN and/or APRN license is not issued through Florida, the applicant must be eligible for Florida licensure at the time of application.

 4. Submit evidence of at least one of the following degrees from a regionally accredited institution: